MicrosoftDocs/memdocs/memdocs/intune/protect/conditional-access-integrate-jamf.md

 ## Disconnect Jamf Pro and Intune

-If you no longer use Jamf Pro to manage Macs in your organization and want users to be managed by Intune, you must remove the connection between Jamf Pro and Intune.
-Remove the connection by using the Jamf Pro console.
+Should you need to remove integration of Jamf Pro with Intune, use the following steps to remove the connection from within the Jamf Pro console.This information applies to both the a manually configured integration, as well as integration by using the Cloud Connector.

 1. In Jamf Pro, go to **Global Management** > **Conditional Access**.
 On the **macOS Intune Integration** tab, select **Edit**.